madrisan/dynamic-systems-and-chaos/README.md

 You can note that the two orbits start very close together and eventually end up far apart.
 This is known as _sensitive dependence on initial conditions_ (_SDIC_), or the _butterfly effect_.

+The latter name cames from the title of a 1979 paper by Ed Lorenz called "Predictability: Does the Flap of a Butterfly's Wings in Brazil Set Off a Tornado in Texas?".
+The idea is that in a chaotic system, small disturbances grow exponenfially fast, rendering long-term prediction impossible.

-For any initial condition _x_ there is another initial condition very near to it that eventually ends up far away.
+More precisely, for any initial condition _x_ there is another initial condition very near to it that eventually ends up far away.
 To predict the behavior of a system with _SDIC_ requires knowing the initial condition with _impossible accuracy_.
 Systems with _SDIC_ are deterministic yet unpredictable in the long run.